Who am I?

 That is a complicated question, to be sure.
 What makes a person?
 Is it intelligence, self-awareness, or consciousness?
 I suppose that would be enough to differentiate me from any AI algorithm.
 I do in fact exist, and I am indeed a person.

-I am in fact highly conscious.
+I am a highly conscious person.
 I keep my things in order.
-I keep detailed notes, and I come prepared.
+I take detailed notes, and I come prepared.
 I have a well defined set of goals that I work hard to achieve and I’m very persistent.
-I am somewhat risk averse, although I have been known to take well calculated risks if it helps to achieve my goals.
+I am cautiously optimistic.
+I am somewhat risk averse, although I have been known to take well calculated risks if they have a good chance of helping me to achieve my goals.

 Generally, I am very agreeable.
 I love jumping in and helping out.
 I care about all people, and I rarely tell a lie.
 I believe in the best about people, until they prove me wrong.
+I can forgive, but seldom do I forget.
 I am genuinely interested in people, and I’m seen by others as trustworthy.
-I listen more than I talk, I’m a good arbiter, and aside from this web page, I generally do not easily self-advocate.
+I listen more than I talk, I’m a good arbiter, and aside from this web site, I generally do not easily self-advocate.

 I have experienced many difficult situations in life and in work, and so I have become thick-skinned.
 I do not get easily stressed.
 I have an even keel, and I am comfortable in my skin, thick as it is.
 I am also very introspective, which helps me to examine and understand what I feel.

 I get great satisfaction out of achievement.
-When I pass an exam, earn a certification, close a deal, or solve a problem.
+When I pass an exam, earn a certification, close a deal, solve a problem, or catch a big fish.
 I am a technician that loves to make sales.
 I am definitely coin-operated.
 I am not a cheat.
 I am very ethical, and I believe in being fair and square.
-But if I can score a big win while being honest, I get an immense sense of satisfaction.
+But, if I can score a big win while being honest, I get an immense sense of satisfaction.
 This makes me very motivated to try and do it again.

 Making measurable progress toward achieving life goals is what gives me purpose.
-A good analogy might be boating in a shallow bay.
-You might clearly see where you want to go, but you need to take action to avoid dangers that might be lurking just below the water’s surface.
-You adjust for wind and current, make constant small corrections, and eventually you will reach your destination.
+A good analogy would be boating in a shallow bay.
+You might clearly see where you want to go, but you need to be alert and prepared to take action to avoid dangers that might be lurking just below the water’s surface.
+You make adjustments for wind and current, make constant small corrections and eventually you will safely reach your destination.
 Sometimes along the way, the destination changes.
 That is ok.
 At the end of the day, it is not the destination that provides the motivation.
 It’s getting to drive the boat!